 - a) Any illegal purposes.
-The Police will be informed where there is evidence of illegal activity. - b) Accessing, creating, storing or transmitting (other than for properly supervised and lawful academic purposes) offensive, obscene or indecent data or images, or data from which such material could be derived, or material that might be subject to the provisions of counter-terrorism legislation. - c) Creation or transmission of material which is designed or likely to cause annoyance, inconvenience or needless anxiety. - d) Creation or transmission of defamatory, discriminatory or libellous material, or material whose effect is to bring the University into disrepute. - e) Transmission of material that infringes the copyright of another person. - f) The unauthorised distribution to third parties of any information in which the University and/or partner organisations such as research funders have intellectual property rights. - g) Unauthorised interception or hacking of communications over the network including but not limited to e-mail and telephone messages. - h) The transmission of unsolicited commercial or advertising material either within the University or externally, unless authorised to do so on behalf of the University. - i) Unauthorised access or attempting to gain unauthorised access to IT facilities or services both within and outside the University. - j) Disclosing your UEA password to others, or letting others use your UEA IT account, irrespective of whether they are members of the University.
+The Police will be informed where there is evidence of illegal activity. - b) Accessing, creating, storing or transmitting (other than for properly supervised and lawful purposes3) offensive, obscene or indecent data or images, or data from which such material could be derived, or material that might be subject to the provisions of counter-terrorism legislation4. - c) Creation or transmission of material which is designed or likely to annoy, harass, bully, inconvenience or cause needless anxiety. - d) Creation or transmission of material with the intent to defraud. - e) Creation or transmission of defamatory, discriminatory or libellous material, or material whose effect is to bring the University into disrepute. - f) Transmission (including downloading, uploading, and streaming) of material that infringes the copyright of another person. - g) The unauthorised distribution to third parties of any information in which the University and/or partner organisations such as research funders have intellectual property rights. - h) Unauthorised interception or hacking of communications over the network including but not limited to e-mail and telephone messages.